Adding and Dropping Courses

 You may either email engineering@illinois.edu or ask to meet with an advisor.
 See go.grainger.illinois.edu/UPOAdvising.
 The advising team in the Undergraduate Programs Office handles all academic matters.
 We are here to help, guide and assist.
 We will work with you and help you find solutions. - I have been advised to "see a Dean", where do I go?

 We are in The Grainger Academic Advising Center (4th Floor of Grainger Library, East Wing) or see go.grainger.illinois.edu/UPOAdvising.
+We have a Dean on Duty Monday - Friday from 1-4pm.
 The advising team in UPO handles all academic matters for the Associate Dean for Undergraduate Programs.